yotan-dev/mad-island-mods/README.md

 ### NPC Stats

+> [!TIP]
+> If you are playing on Mad Island version earlier than v0.2.7, you will need to compile it yourself.
+> Or search for the right release.
+>

 Properly give stats points to NPCs in different moments.

 I made this mod because I noticed that high level captured NPCs or new borns were too weak, making more sense to level one from the scratch.